jiayunz/Virtual-Try-On/README.md

 # Virtual-Try-On

-This project has implemented a complete procedure of virtual try on based on [cp-vton](https://github.com/sergeywong/cp-vton), [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [JPPNet](https://github.com/Engineering-Course/LIP_JPPNet).
+This project has implemented a complete pipline of virtual try on based on the official implementation of [cp-vton](https://github.com/sergeywong/cp-vton), [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [JPPNet](https://github.com/Engineering-Course/LIP_JPPNet).

 ## Installation
 * **Important**: Python-3.6.5, Tensorflow-1.13.1, pytorch-1.3.0, torchvision-0.2.1